The Comprehensive Guide to Brand Protection: 7 Proven Ways to Protect Your Brand in 2026

 Risks to Customers, Revenue, and Reputation

 The costs of doing nothing are real.
 Consumers face fraud, identity theft, and physical risks from counterfeit products.
-Businesses face loss of sales, increased chargeback rates, increased customer support work, and lost search and genAI optimization.
+Businesses face loss of sales, increased chargeback rates, increased customer support work, lost search and genAI optimization, and decreased brand reputation and consumer trust.
 The scope is equally consequential: as noted above, global counterfeiting and piracy may approach $4.2T by 2025.
 And 73% of consumers report that they disengage from a brand after a counterfeit-related negative experience.

 The view from this angle means that brand protection is more than limiting risks to your bottom line; it's also a growth enabler.
 Namely, strong brand protection means fewer losses to fraud means better customer retention means better compliance with regulations which matter more in regulated industries.